nats-io/nats-site/content/blog/jetstream-java-client-03-consume.md

 ### Ack Policy

-`Explicit` is the default policy and means that each individual message must be acknowledged.
+`Explicit` is the default Ack policy and means that each individual message must be acknowledged.
 For pull consumers, `Explicit` is the only allowed option.
 For push consumers, you can choose `None`, which means you do not have to ack any messages, or `All` which means whenever you choose to ack a message, all the previous messages received are automatically acknowledged.